 For more information

-Contact Access Canberra on 13 22 81 for more detailed advice.
+Phone Access Canberra on 13 22 81 for more detailed advice or to report a swooping bird.